oreo639/LimePlayer3DS/README.md

 [![Build Status](https://travis-ci.com/Oreo639/LimePlayer3DS.svg?branch=master)](https://travis-ci.com/Oreo639/LimePlayer3DS)
-# Limeplayer 3DS
+# LimePlayer3DS
-Limeplayer 3ds is a graphical music player for the 3ds with metadata parsing and software midi support.
+LimePlayer3DS is a graphical music player for the 3ds with metadata parsing and software midi support.

 It checks for music in the `sdmc:/music` folder.
 If it doesn't exist then it just goes to `sdmc:/`, just like ctrmus.